joemou/NDTwin-Website/content/en/docs/overview.md

 ## Why Choose NDTwin?

-If your team is developing advanced network applications—such as dynamic routing, load balancing, or energy-aware traffic engineering—NDTwin offers distinct advantages over standard monitoring tools.
+If your team is developing advanced network applications such as dynamic routing, load balancing, or energy-aware traffic engineering, NDTwin offers distinct advantages over standard monitoring tools.

-### ✅ Key Benefits
+### Key Benefits

 * **Native OpenFlow Support**: Fully compatible with OpenFlow 1.0/1.3 standards.
 It seamlessly integrates with standard SDN controllers like **Ryu** or ONOS.
 * **Real-time Flow Visualization**: Eliminate manual CLI debugging.
 Our graphical interface displays active Flow Rules and packet match counters, mapped directly to the topology.
 * **Precise Traffic Monitoring**: Unlike simple counters, our integrated sFlow technology performs **5-tuple sampling** (Src/Dst IP, Port, Protocol) to analyze real-time bandwidth usage and detect congestion bottlenecks.
 * **Dynamic Topology Awareness**: The system automatically detects Link Failures or new switch connections, triggering alerts to help you verify if your rerouting algorithms react correctly.

-## 🎯 Use Cases
+## Use Cases

 | Scenario | Description |
 | :--- | :--- |